seth586/guides/FreeNAS/freenas_6_rtl.md

 ```

 ### Add a Channel
-Now lets make our first channel.
+You can either configure `lnd` to run on [autopilot](https://github.com/lightningnetwork/lnd/blob/master/sample-lnd.conf), or make connections yourself.
+This explains how to make channels yourself.

 Click on `Channels`, select your peer's `Alias`, and select how many satoshis you want to commit.
 Click `Open`.
 Wait for your transaction to confirm on the blockchain.

 ### Managing Channels & Check Balances
 In RTL's web-ui, click on channels.
 All of your inbound and outbound connections are listed here.
 The most you can receive is under the `Remote Balance` column.
 The most you can send is under the `Local Balance`.
 So after making your first channel, you can send, but not receive.